Neethu9074/carbon/README.md

 #### IntelliJ & Co

-- Install the Prettier plugin (by Jetbrains) and use these defaults:
+- Install the Prettier plugin (by JetBrains) and use these defaults:
   - Prettier package: <Project_RootDir>/node_modules/prettier
   - ✔️ Activate "run on save for files:"  ({**/*,*}.{js,jsx})